 - In the Edit drop-down list, select Forms.

-- For the Sumo Logic Event form, in the Not Deployed drop-down list, click Create Event Web Service.
+- For the Sumo Logic Event form, in the Web Service drop-down list, click Sender Permissions.

-- Enter the REST API user you created above, and then click Save Changes.
+- Enter the integration user you created above, and then click Save Changes.

 The targeted recipient is defined on the form layout.